Hammond organ: Notable players

 The Hammond organ was perceived as outdated by the late 1970s, particularly in the UK, where it was often used to perform pop songs in social clubs.
 Punk and new wave bands tended to prefer second-hand combo organs from the 1960s, or use no keyboards at all.
 Other groups started taking advantage of cheaper and more portable synthesizers that were beginning to become available.
 The Stranglers' Dave Greenfield was an exception to this, and used a Hammond onstage during the band's early career.
 Andy Thompson, better known for being an aficionado of the Mellotron, stated, "the Hammond never really went away.
 There are a lot of studios that have had a B-3 or C-3 sitting away in there since the 70s."
 The instrument underwent a brief renaissance in the 1980s with the mod revival movement.
 Taylor played the Hammond through the 1980s, first with the Prisoners and later with the James Taylor Quartet.
 In the 1990s, Rob Collins' Hammond playing was integral to the Prisoners-influenced sound of the Charlatans.
 The sound of the Hammond has appeared in hip-hop music, albeit mostly via samples.
 A significant use is the Beastie Boys' 1992 single "So What'cha Want", which features a Hammond mixed into the foreground (the instrument was recorded live rather than being sampled).

 Jazz, blues, and gospel musicians continued to use Hammond organs into the 21st century.
+Grammy-winning singer Twinkie Clark has been referred to as the "Queen of the B3 Hammond Organ" for her use of the instrument in her solo music compositions as well as with the Clark Sisters.
 Barbara Dennerlein has received critical acclaim for her performances on the Hammond, particularly her use of the bass pedals, and has modified the instrument to include samplers triggered by the pedals.
 Joey DeFrancesco embraced the instrument during the 1990s, and later collaborated with Jimmy Smith.
 He is positive about the future of the Hammond organ, saying "Everybody loves it.
 It makes you feel good...
 I think it's bigger now than ever."
 Grammy-winning jazz keyboardist Cory Henry learned to play the Hammond organ at age two and used it on 2016's The Revival.
 Lachy Doley has a Hammond organ as one of his main instruments, and has been described by Glenn Hughes as "the greatest living keyboard player in the world today" and dubbed the "Hendrix of the Hammond Organ" (an accolade also given to Emerson).